theon/auto-watering-system/README.md

 auto-watering-system
 ====================

-Arduino system to automatically water my chilli plant when the soil gets dry with cubism visulisation.
+Arduino system to automatically water my chilli plant when the soil gets dry with some [cubism](http://square.github.com/cubism) visulisation as a bonus.

 Read more [in this blog post](http://theon.github.com/plant-watering-with-arduino.html)